 Daily totals: 1,605 calories, 162 g protein, 109 g carbs, and 58 g fat.

 Changing up the plan

 I like to eat the same foods several days in a row with only minor changes and then change the plan every week or so.
-I would suggest that you follow this plan for a week and then start on the next plan (which I will post in a week from now).
-You can also go back and follow my one of my other meal plans for another week.
+I would suggest that you follow this plan for a week and then start on another plan.
+You can also go back and follow my Fit With Diabetes Meal Plan #4 for another week.